 Second only to child custody, property disputes are seemingly the most stressful negotiations couples will face.
 Spouses regularly disagree over items obtained throughout the relationship.
 Some of these items are easy to distribute, while others- namely sentimental or inherited items- can become significant battles.

 Many people believe that items that are inherited are not eligible for equitable distribution.
 Generally this is true, but under Florida law, there may be circumstances where your spouse could be entitled to these assets, depending on you or your spouse’s actions.
 So, the question is, is it possible to protect inheritance?
-The Virga Law Firm’s Tallahassee attorneys can advise you on steps you can take to maximize your protection.
+The Virga Law Firm’s Florida attorneys can advise you on steps you can take to maximize your protection.

 Equitable Distribution: Inherited Assets